Daniel-KM/Omeka-S-module-AiGenerator/README.md

 ### Module

 See general end user documentation for [installing a module].

 The module [Common] must be installed first.

-The module uses the module [Advanced Resource Template] in order to manage the forms and the properties that the users can edit or fill, so it should be installed first.

-If you want to open generation only to authenticated users, it is recommended to install the module [Guest] and [Blocks Disposition] (unless you edit theme).

 * From the zip

 Download the last release [Generate.zip] from the list of releases (the master does not contain the dependency), and uncompress it in the `modules` directory.

 * From the source and for development

 If the module was installed from the source, rename the name of the folder of the module to `Generate`.

-### Upgrade from module Correction

-The upgrade from the module Correction was removed in version 3.4.24.
-If needed, install version 3.4.23 then upgrade the module.

 Usage
 -----

-To be generated or completed, a resource must have a template and be allowed in the main settings.
+To generate metadata of an item, it should have a template and at least one file attached as media.

-- Configure the main settings, in particular the generation mode.
+- Set the [ChatGPT] api key in the config form.

-- Configure the resource templates to select the properties to be edited or filled.
-Note: If a property has no value, it can't be edited, even if the property is marked editable.
-To allow to add a value, choose "fillable".
-To allow only one value, set the maximum number of values to 1.
-- To allow to generate a file, you should define a template for files and set it in the parameters of the main template.
-- If the generate mode requires token:
-  - Create one or more tokens for the resources you want to edit via the link in the sidebar of a resource or the bulk process dropdown at the top of the resource browse pages.
-  - Send emails to your users with the tokens, so they can edit or complete metadata of the resources.
+### Process on save

-- Else a link is displayed on the item page if enabled in the theme or via the module Blocks Disposition.
+- Check the box in the tab "Advanced" of the item form.
+- An automatic prompt is available with properties of the resource template.
+  Else, you can configure a specific prompt.

+### Bulk process

+- Select items to process via an advanced search, then batch edit them.
+- In the batch edit form, an automatic prompt is available with properties of the resource template.
+Else, you can configure a specific prompt.
-- After submission, the admin can go to the resource page of the edited items and apply changes, or decline them.
-A page lists all generations too.
+- After process, the admin can go to the resource page of the edited items and moderate the values.
+The values can be accepted as a whole or one by one.
-  Generation can be marked as reviewed and token can be made expired.
+- A page lists lists all generations too.
+Generation can be marked as reviewed.

 TODO
 ----

-- [x] Reintegrate features for corrections in version 3.3.0.18+.
-- [ ] Store the site in the generation.
-- [ ] Store the ip and some data to check anonymous generation (see module Contact Us).
-- [x] Make the token optional (allow anybody to edit; review all rights).
-- [ ] Manage the fillable fields with a language, so it will simplify validation of translation (use advanced resource template).
-- [ ] Finalize value resources.
-- [ ] Finalize select for resources (dynamic api query via chosen-select).
-- [x] Create an admin browse page with all generates.
-- [ ] Remove the fallback generation settings to simplify config and move all settings to advanced resource template.
-- [ ] Check process when the resource template is updated (required, max values, editable, fillable…).
-- [ ] Remove requirement for Advanced Resource Template: only list of editable and fillable properties may be needed (or make them all editable/fillable).
-- [ ] Remove the "@" in internal proposition values.
-- [ ] Add the elements via the form, not only via view.
-- [ ] Add resource via token (only edition currently).
-- [ ] Clarify add/edition resource for correction.
-- [ ] Dynamic select for resource (without custom vocab).
-- [ ] Add pagination in guest generation list.
-- [ ] Require only on submit for new generation?
-- [ ] Improve lang management.
-- [ ] Allow to create subresource in the main form (author).
-Require check.
-- [ ] Manage value annotations.
-- [ ] Include all fields as form elements (included laminas collections of elements).
-- [ ] Allow to edit item and media together.
+- [ ] Add an option to set a value annotation like "generated".
+For now, it can be set via module Advanced Resource Template.

 Warning